jorik041/Invoicing-Project/README.md

-# PKStorePage
+# Invoicing Project
-This is a virtual store of a course that I did, named "Basic Web Design". built with HTML + CSS + JQuery + Materialize. this course is facilitated by vice-presidency from the Dominican Republic.
+This is a project CRUD built with C# + WPF + XAML

 # Demo: